carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/06-rendering-code-yaml.md

 - warning: false
 - results: false

 These options mean the source code will not be printed in the rendered HTML document, messages from the code will not be printed in the rendered HTML document, and warnings will not be printed in the HTML document (but will still output to the console).
-Plots, figures or whatever is printed by the code WILL show up in the final html document.
+Plots, figures, or whatever is printed by the code WILL show up in the final html document.

 Now, we are seeing what we would like: a figure without other output to show in our paper.

 > ## CHALLENGE 1 - Rendering Codes (Optional)
-> How will some hypothetical code render given the following options?
+> Given the following options, How will some hypothetical code render?
 Try it out with the code we just added to visualize the styling change.
 > `{r}
-> #| eval: TRUE
+#| eval: TRUE
-> #| include: FALSE`
+#| include: FALSE`
 >
 >> ## SOLUTION
 >> The expressions in the code chunk will be evaluated, but the outputted figures/plots will not be included in the rendered document.